NatoBoram/Leanish/README.md

 Leanish is currently in alpha.
 The roadmap to beta is in [the Beta milestone](https://github.com/NatoBoram/Leanish/milestone/1).

-There is a CSR deployment at [natoboram.github.io/Leanish](https://natoboram.github.io/Leanish).
+There is a client-side rendered deployment at [natoboram.github.io/Leanish](https://natoboram.github.io/Leanish).
 It can be installed as a Progressive Web App.

 Android builds are available in the [Releases](https://github.com/NatoBoram/Leanish/releases) tab.

-For a more cutting-edge experience, the CI builds are available in [the Actions tab](https://github.com/NatoBoram/Leanish/actions/workflows/android.yaml).
+For a more cutting-edge experience, CI builds are available in the [Actions](https://github.com/NatoBoram/Leanish/actions/workflows/android.yaml) tab.

 <div style="text-align: center">
 	<a href="https://github.com/ImranR98/Obtainium">